Thinking of solo travel but not sure where to start? START HERE!

 Here are some of the characteristics you might look for in a perfect travel journal:

-And - your choice of pen also matters.
+And then there’s your choice of pen.
+It matters.

 I know you can pick up a cheap plastic Bic anywhere in the world, but some pens flow better than others.
 Haven't you noticed that certain nibs will make your words fly across a page?